near/docs/docs/8.abstraction/chain-signatures.md

 Chain Signatures use [`derivation paths`](../1.concepts/abstraction/chain-signatures.md#one-account-multiple-chains) to represent accounts on the target blockchain.
 The external address can be deterministically derived from:

-- The NEAR address _(e.g., `ana.near`)_
+- The NEAR address _(e.g., `example.near`)_
 - A derivation path _(a string such as `ethereum-1`, `ethereum-2`, etc)_
 - The MPC service's public key

-We recommend to use our example code to derive the address, as it's a complex process that involves hashing and encoding:
+We recommend using this example code snippet to derive the address, as it's a complex process that involves hashing and encoding:

 <Tabs groupId="code-tabs">
   <TabItem value="Ξ Ethereum">